-• The salaries of teachers and school heads are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure item in formal education.
+- The salaries of teachers and school heads are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure item in formal education.
 In most OECD countries, the statutory salaries of teachers (and school heads) in public educational institutions increase with the level of education they teach, and also with experience.
 Actual salaries also increase with the level of education.
-On average across OECD countries, actual salaries range from USD 41 941 at the pre-primary level to USD 53 682 at the upper

-- secondary level.
-In Norway, actual salaries average USD 49 185 at pre-primary level and USD 58 947 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent qualifications increased by 6% in real terms.
-In Norway, salaries increased less than the OECD average, by 2%. - Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
-This is also the case in Norway.
-Lower secondary (general programme) teachers in Norway earn 25.2% less than other tertiary-educated workers.
-School head actual salaries in Norway are only slightly higher than the earnings of other tertiary educated workers.
+On average across OECD countries, actual salaries range from USD 41 941 at the pre-primary level to USD 53 682 at the upper secondary level.
+In the Netherlands, actual salaries average USD 65 219 at pre-primary level and USD 79 182 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent qualifications increased by 6% in real terms.
+In the Netherlands, salaries increased less than the OECD average, by 5%. - Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
+This is also the case in the Netherlands.
+Lower secondary (general programme) teachers in the Netherlands earn 12.8% less than other tertiary-educated workers.
+In contrast school head actual salaries in the Netherlands are only slightly higher than the earnings of other tertiary educated workers.
 This is different from most OECD countries, where school heads tend to earn well above the average earnings of tertiary educated workers. - The average number of teaching hours per year required from a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases.
-This is also the case in Norway. - Based on official regulations or agreements, annual teaching hours in Norway are 741 hours at primary level, 663 hours at lower secondary level (general programmes) and 523 hours at upper secondary level (general programmes) (Figure 4). - During their working hours, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents or guardians.
-At the upper secondary level, 69% of teachers' working time in general programmes in Norway is formally dedicated to non-teaching activities, compared to an average of 56% for upper secondary teachers across OECD countries. - The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
-In Norway, initial teacher education typically lasts 5 years for prospective lower secondary teachers (general programmes).
+This is also the case in the Netherlands. - Based on official regulations or agreements, annual teaching hours in the Netherlands are 940 hours per year at pre-primary level, 940 hours at primary level, 720 hours at lower secondary level (general programmes) and 720 hours at upper secondary level (general programmes) (Figure 4). - During their working hours, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents or guardians.
+At the upper secondary level, 57% of teachers' working time is formally dedicated to non-teaching activities in the Netherlands, compared to an average of 56% across OECD countries. - The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
+In the Netherlands, initial teacher education typically lasts 4 years for prospective lower secondary teachers (general programmes).
 It is the same length for prospective primary teachers.
-As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training. - Continuing professional development is compulsory for all teachers of general programmes in most countries with data, but Norway is an exception.
-At secondary level, professional development activities are compulsory for teachers in some circumstances.
+As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training.

+• Continuing professional development is compulsory for all teachers of general programmes in most countries with data, but the Netherlands is an exception.
+At secondary level, professional development activities are not compulsory.